sbercloud-terraform/terraform-provider-sbercloud/docs/index.md

 * `insecure` - (Optional) Trust self-signed SSL certificates.
 If omitted, the `SBC_INSECURE` environment variable is used.

+* `max_retries` - (Optional) This is the maximum number of times an API call is retried, in the case where requests are being throttled or experiencing transient failures.
+The delay between the subsequent API calls increases exponentially.
+The default value is `5`.
+  If omitted, the `SBC_MAX_RETRIES` environment variable is used.

+* `enterprise_project_id` - (Optional) Default Enterprise Project ID for supported resources.
+  If omitted, the `SBC_ENTERPRISE_PROJECT_ID` environment variable is used.

 ## Testing and Development